object-Object/chusan-touch/readme.md

-chuni-touch
+chusan-touch
 ---

-`chuni-touch` adds touchscreen support and Leap Motion for Chunithm.
+`chusan-touch` adds touchscreen support and Leap Motion for Chunithm.
 For touch, It works by hooking `CreateWindowExA()` and `CreateWindowExW()` and do `RegisterTouchWindow()` on every window created by Chunithm (with `ctw.dll`).
 It then takes over Chunithm's `WindowProc` and handles the touch input there (with `chuniio.dll`).

 ### Installation

-`chuni-touch` requires `segatools` to work.
-If you are using some other tools to launch Chunithm, you are on your own.
+`chusan-touch` requires `segatools` to work.
+If you are using some other tools or different version of `segatools` to launch Chunithm, you are on your own.

 If you are using `segatools`:

-1. Download `chuni-touch.zip` from the [release](https://github.com/Nat-Lab/chunithm-touch/releases) page.
+1. Download `chusan-touch.zip` from the [release](https://github.com/htk030/chusan-touch/releases) page.
-2. Unzip `chuni-touch.zip`, copy everything in it to the `bin` folder of your game.
+2. Unzip `chusan-touch.zip`, copy everything in it to the `bin` folder of your game.
 Override any file that already exists.
 You may want to make a backup of your `bin` folder.
 3. (Optional) If you plan to use a Leap Motion for AIR and AIR-actions, run `leapconfig.exe` to configure your Leap Motion controller.
 You may configure the controller manually in `chunitouch.ini` too.

 ### Usage